tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Oct 26 2007

-Benedict Hamill (a 74-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Benedict Hamill (a 74-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Benedict Hamill had never preached his views to theists before, and freaked out.
 Benedict Hamill slowly breathed in and out to calm his nerves.
 As Benedict Hamill entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Benedict Hamill used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Benedict Hamill argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.